 A Vocational Nursing Student that fails one system/course will be placed on academic warning until the end of the term.
 The student will be required to successfully complete a remediation assignment.
 A Vocational Nursing Student that fails two systems/courses is placed on academic probation until the end of the current term or as specified by the probation notice.
 The student will be required to successfully complete a remediation assignment.
 The conditions of the probation notice will have specific remediation instructions to enable the student to pass the failed courses.
 The student that does not complete the required remediation (i.e., for the first or second system fail) will be dropped from the program.
 If the student fails a third system/course within the term the student will be dropped from the program.
-If the student fails to complete the remediation assignment the student will be dropped from the program.
-If the student fails to achieve a 76% on any failed course the student will be dropped from the program.
+If the student fails to complete the student fails to achieve a 76% on any failed course the student will be dropped from the program.

-Medical Assistant/Nurse Assistant Training Program (CNA)/Home Health Aide Any student who fails to achieve a minimum grade of "C" (76%) will be dismissed from the MA/CNA/HHA Program(s).
+Nurse Assistant Training Program (CNA)/Home Health Aide

+Any student who fails to achieve a minimum grade of "C" (76%) will be dismissed from the CNA/HHA Program(s).